PPL-BRIN-2025/pantautular-be-2025/README.md

 - Generate a GitHub release
 - Trigger the Docker image build with the new version tag

+## Security

+Security controls and SDLC expectations are documented in [SECURITY.md](./SECURITY.md), including how we apply OWASP guidance (Top 10 and CSV injection mitigation), enforce expert data ownership, and require practices such as GPG commit signing, dependency auditing, and full test/coverage gates.

 ## Branching Strategy

 The project uses the following branches: